Altmetric Attention Digest

 The Altmetric Attention Digest is an AI-powered feature designed to move beyond simple attention metrics and provide users with a clear, concise, and narrative summary of a research output's attention data.

-It uses an AI model to synthesize information from various attention sources—including news, policy documents, social media, and citations—to create an on-demand, easily interpretable report on the research's influence.
+It uses a powerful Large Language Model (Gemini 2.5 Flash) to synthesize information from various attention sources—including news, policy documents, social media, and citations—to create an on-demand, high-quality and easily interpretable report on the research's influence, while also enabling more advanced prompt refinement and deeper analytical outputs.

 Attention Digests will be available for research outputs with a minimum of 5 mentions (excluding mentions from discontinued sources).